solrmarc/stanford-solr-marc/README.txt

 stanfordVuFind - an example of a richly populated Solr index created for the original Stanford VuFind implementation.

-stanfordBlacklight - an example of a richly populated Solr index created for Stanford's Blacklight implementation (http://searchworks.stanford.edu/)
+stanford - an example of a richly populated Solr index created for Stanford's Blacklight implementation (http://searchworks.stanford.edu/)

 UvaBlacklight - an example of the indexing used for the University of Virginia's